IIIF/api/source/presentation/4.0/model.md

 > `"type": "Canvas"`

-A Canvas is a Container that represents a particular rectangular 2 dimensional view and has content resources associated with it or with parts of it.
+A Canvas is a Container that represents a particular rectangular two-dimensional view and has content resources associated with it or with parts of it.
 This aspect ratio is defined by the `height` and `width` properties.
 The values of these properties are not pixels, but arbitrary square units into which pixel-based resources can be scaled.
-A Canvas _MAY_ also have a duration, given in the `duration` property, allowing audio and video to be correctly positioned in time as well as in the 2 dimensional space.
+A Canvas _MAY_ also have a duration, given in the `duration` property, allowing audio and video to be correctly positioned in time as well as in the two-dimensional space.

 __Properties__<br/>
 A Canvas _MUST_ have the following additional properties: [height](#height) and [width](#width).<br/><br/>